Forgiveness: Hoʻoponopono

-Hoʻoponopono is an ancient Hawaiian practice of reconciliation and forgiveness, combined with prayer.
-Similar forgiveness practices were performed on islands throughout the South Pacific, including Samoa, Tahiti, and New Zealand.
+Hoʻoponopono is an ancient Hawaiian practice of reconciliation and forgiveness combined with prayer.
+Similar practices were performed on islands throughout the South Pacific, including Samoa, Tahiti, and New Zealand.
 Traditionally, Hoʻoponopono is practiced by healing priests or kahuna lapaʻau among family members of a person who is physically ill.
-Modern versions are performed within the family by a family elder, or by the individual alone.
+Modern versions are performed within the family by a family elder or by the individual alone.

 Popular recognition

-The need to forgive is widely recognized, but people are often at a loss for ways to accomplish it.
+The need to forgive is widely recognized, but people are often unsure how to accomplish it.
 For example, in a large representative sampling of American people on various religious topics in 1988, the Gallup Organization found that 94% said it was important to forgive, but 85% said they needed some outside help to be able to forgive.
-However, not even regular prayer was found to be effective.
-Akin to forgiveness is mercy, so even if a person is not able to complete the forgiveness process they can still show mercy, especially when so many wrongs are done out of weakness rather than malice.
+However, regular prayer was not found to be effective for this purpose.
 The Gallup poll revealed that the only effective mediator was engagement in "meditative prayer".

-Forgiveness as a tool has been extensively used in such areas as restorative justice programs, after the abolition of apartheid in the truth and reconciliation process, among victims and perpetrators of Rwandan genocide, in response to the violence in the Israeli–Palestinian conflict and the Northern Ireland conflict.
-This has been documented in the film Beyond Right and Wrong: Stories of Justice and Forgiveness (2012).
+Forgiveness was a core mechanism of restorative justice programs after the abolition of apartheid in the truth and reconciliation process, among victims and perpetrators of Rwandan genocide, in response to the violence in the Israeli–Palestinian conflict, and the Northern Ireland conflict.
+This was documented in the film Beyond Right and Wrong: Stories of Justice and Forgiveness (2012).

-Forgiveness is associated with the theory of emotion because it draws from a person's emotional connection with the situation.
-Forgiveness is something that most people are taught to understand and practice at a young age.
+Forgiveness is associated with the theory of emotion because it draws from a person's emotional connection to a situation.
+Most people are taught to understand and practice forgiveness at a young age.